nauam/Courses/docs/developer/13-user-group-source-plugin.md

     List<String> groups = new ArrayList<>();

     public ExampleUserGroupSourcePlugin() {
-        groups.add("QWCONTROL_USER"); //This group would get added to all users }
+        groups.add("RUNDECK_USER"); //This group would get added to all users }

     @Override